-The Lucent Intuity FAX messaging application gives the ability to handle faxes using Lucent INTUITY messaging capabilities.
+The fax messaging application gives the ability to handle faxes using Intuity AUDIX messaging capabilities.

-Besides sending, receiving, and printing a fax over the telephone, a user can also forward a fax, annotate a fax with a voice message, send a fax, broadcast a fax to multiple telephone users, and otherwise handle a fax message just as they would a voice message.
+Besides sending, receiving, and printing a fax over the telephone, a subscriber can also forward a fax, annotate a fax with a voice message, send a fax, broadcast a fax to multiple telephone subscribers, and otherwise handle a fax message just as they would a voice message.